 II.
 Data Exchange Standards

 The data exchange standards, displayed in Tables A1 through I3, are comprised of 4 columns.
 Field Name is the name of the field in the StreamNet database.
 Underlined field names indicate primary key designations.
 Field Description is a brief description of the field.
 Data Type specifies the field data type; a number included in this field indicates the maximum width of the entry, in characters.
 Codes/Conventions provides lookup codes and additional information for the various fields.
-Required fields are indicated by a bold Field Name and Data Type.
-If Data Type is both bold and italicized, then whether the field is required varies according to entries in other fields of the record -- refer to the Field Description column for rules on when the field is required.
+Required fields are indicated by a bold red Field Name and Data Type.
+If Data Type is bold and red and italicized, then whether the field is required varies according to entries in other fields of the record -- refer to the Field Description column for rules on when the field is required.

 The data types listed in the tables' Data Type column are Microsoft Access 2010 data types.
 Appendix F contains details regarding these data types.
 Due to lack of space, not all lookup codes are listed in this document.
 The full list is available upon request.
 You can also get the most up to date draft DES, the draft DES Volume II, and the DES revision procedure document in the same place.

-MS-Access files are preferred for submitting data to StreamNet, but Microsoft SQL Server, dBASE, and delimited ASCII files are also acceptable - contact the StreamNet Database Manager at 503-595-3100 to discuss whether other file types may be acceptable.
+Data are submitted to the StreamNet database via a program that interacts with the StreamNet API.
+New partners may initially send files in Microsoft Access, SQL Server, or Excel format.– Contact the StreamNet Database Manager at 503-595-3100 if you would like to use one of these alternative options.

 A. Location Coding